Gil Evans & Ten

 Gil Evans & Ten (also released as Big Stuff and Gil Evans + Ten) is the first album by pianist, conductor, arranger and composer Gil Evans as a leader, released on the Prestige label in 1957.
 It features Evans' arrangements of five standards and one original composition performed by Evans, Steve Lacy, John Carisi, Jack Koven, Jimmy Cleveland, Bart Varsalona, Willie Ruff, Lee Konitz, Dave Kurtzer, Paul Chambers, Jo Jones, Louis Mucci and Nick Stabulas.
-In 2003 a SACD version was published, with the first release of the stereo version.
+In 2003, a SACD version was published, with the first release of the stereo version.

 Critical reception

 The AllMusic review by Scott Yanow stated, "As good an introduction to his work as any, this program includes diverse works ranging from Leadbelly to Leonard Bernstein, plus Evans' own 'Jambangle.'
-The arranger's inventive use of the voices of his rather unusual sidemen make this a memorable set.".
+The arranger's inventive use of the voices of his rather unusual sidemen makes this a memorable set.".
 Writing for The Penguin Guide to Jazz, a critic observed, "It's a record somewhat overshadowed by the Impulse! and Verve sessions... but there's still plenty to listen to and enjoy".